storyprotocol/SIPs/proposals/0001-sip-process.md

 ### Implemented

-When all relevant teams have completed development of the SIP's feature, the SIP is "Implemented".
+Once all relevant teams have completed development of the SIP's proposal, the SIP moves to "Implemented" status.

-### Activated
+### Released

-A proposal will have the status Activated once it has been implemented, tested, and finally activated on mainnet beta.
+A proposal will have the status Released once it has been implemented, tested, and finally released on the mainnet.

-### Living

-A special status for SIPs that are designed to be continually updated and not reach a state of finality.
-This includes most notably SIP-1.
-This status must undergo extra scrutiny and review when updating the status from review to living.

 ### Stagnant